KesseNones/EcksDee-Programming-Language/README.md

 Integer 81
 ```

+#### `var` VS `loc` When to use which?
+Both work as variable systems and both have tradeoffs.
+The `var` system has better performance since it only has to check one map instead of potentially `m` maps
+but it requires manual scoping where `loc` automatically manages the variables based on scope which makes
+things like functions much more convenient since you don't need a huge list of `var del`s at the end
+of a function anymore.
+However, manual scoping can be useful sometimes like for temporary variables
+or other potential use cases.

+TL;DR: Both work with `loc` often being more convenient unless you *really need* manual scoping.

 ### Comments and Whitespace Information
 The way EcksDee largely tokenizes its code is by whitespace.
 Meaning that almost every token, with the exception of pushing ```Char```s and ```String```s,